skristyn/learningplatform/README.md

 be done with the command `python manage.py migrate`

 Once the migrations are run you can load the data with `python manage.py loaddata dev_example_data.json`

-_Currently there are no images with the data, but we will add some later this week_

 ## Accessing Site
 ### Running the server